kiram-16/MiscScripts/README.md

 # MiscScripts

-A repository for the scripts I have made to automate Repetitive Tasks
+A repository for the scripts I have made to automate repetitive tasks.